kubewarden/docs/docs/architecture.md

 making your infrastructure more resilient.

-A `PolicyServer` resource defines each `policy-server` and a `ClusterAdmissionPolicy` resource defines each policy.
+A `PolicyServer` resource defines each `policy-server` and a `ClusterAdmissionPolicy` or `AdmissionPolicy` resource defines each policy.

 This leads back to the initial diagram: